Sarazanmai: Development

 In August 2017, MAPPA listed a job posting to recruit staff for a "Kunihiko Ikuhara-directed work", effectively announcing the existence of a series to be produced by Ikuhara and the studio.
 The series was formally announced as Sarazanmai on March 6, 2018 during a three-day Revolutionary Girl Utena marathon on Niconico, with one of three different teaser trailers shown at the end of each respective day of programming.
 A full-length trailer was released in five parts on Noitamina's YouTube channel, with the first part posted on October 4, 2018, and the final part posted on November 1, 2018.

 The eleven-episode series is created by Ikuhara and produced by MAPPA and Lapin Track.
 The original story is credited to "Ikunirappa" (a portmanteau of "Ikuhara", "Lapin Track", and "MAPPA"), similar to how Ikuhara's previous directorial work Yurikuma Arashi was credited to "Ikunigomamonaka".
 The primary production staff includes Ikuhara and Teruko Utsumi as script writers, Nobuyuki Takeuchi as chief series director (who previously collaborated with Ikuhara on Utena and Penguindrum); the illustrator Miggy serves as original character designer, while Kayoko Ishikawa adapted the character designs for animation and serves as the chief animation director.
 The series' closing credits are directed by filmmaker and graphic designer Tao Tajima.

 Soundtrack

 The series' soundtrack is composed by Yukari Hashimoto.
-Sarazanmai features two pieces of theme music: Kana-Boon performs the series' opening theme song "Brand-new", while The Peggies perform the series' ending theme song "Stand By Me".
-Two original songs are featured in the series, both composed by Hashimoto and written by Ikuhara: and Kawausoiya (カワウソイヤァ, Otterly Sexy).
+Sarazanmai features two pieces of theme music: Kana-Boon performs the series' opening theme song "Brand-new", while the Peggies perform the series' ending theme song "Stand By Me".
+Two original songs are featured in the series, both composed by Hashimoto and written by Ikuhara in Japanese and Dawn M. Barnett in English: Sarazanmai No Uta (さらざんまいのうた, Song of Sarazanmai) and Kawausoiya (カワウソイヤァ, Otterly Sexy).
 Two soundtracks for the series were released by Aniplex: Sarazanmai Music Collection, which collects the series' original score, and Sarazanmai no Uta/Kawausoiya, which collects the series' original songs.